Campaign Optimization and Analytics

 When you work with blends, you will often encounter the error ‘This chart requested too much data.’
 As we’ve mentioned, if you generated too much data in your blend, you may have an issue visualizing them into charts.
 But why?

 This limitation happens because a chart in a blend will calculate all the rows available even if it will never use it.
-That means, Google Data Studio will calculate all the fields in your data and use only those you selected.
+That means, Looker Studio will calculate all the fields in your data and use only those you selected.

-Therefore, think more before using join operators like cross join and include only the fields you need for your blends to avoid these errors.
+Therefore, think more before using join operators like cross join and include only the fields you need for your data blending in Looker Studio to avoid these errors.

 Blend data may be wrong

 It is common to find that the results of your blend data are not those you expected.
-This inaccuracy can be very hard to notice if you work with complex data.
-This issue often results from Google Data Studio’s way of creating the tables for your blend.
+This inaccuracy can be very hard to notice if you work with complex data blending in Looker Studio.
+This issue often results from Looker Studio’s way of creating the tables for your blend.

 Data Studio will query the data for each table’s data before joining them into a final blend with your preferred join condition.
-If you applied the date ranges, filters, or calculated fields on your tables before joining them can explain the different output for your blend.
+If you applied the date ranges, filters, or calculated fields on your tables before joining them can explain the different output for your data blending in Looker Studio.

 That could typically be the reason.
-Otherwise, Data Studio does this in the background, so you are limited to seeing the logic of what could’ve probably gone wrong.
+Otherwise, Looker Studio does this in the background, so you are limited to seeing the logic of what could’ve probably gone wrong.

-You can try small pieces of data before blending your complex datasets.
+You can try small pieces of data before data blending in Looker Studio of your complex datasets.
 Also, ensure that all your pre-calculated tables and filters are accurate.

 Connector usability depends on internal database schema

-While Google Data Studio offers several connectors for you to use for data blending, each connection often provides a single link for each of your properties.
+While Looker Studio offers several connectors for you to use for data blending, each connection often provides a single link for each of your properties.
 Therefore, your preferred data sources may not offer more connection property choices for different data segments.

 You can integrate your data sources directly with the APIs instead of the connectors to get more flexibility and avoid these limitations.
 That way, you can customize the structure of your data sources the way you like.

-How to Overcome Limitations of Data Blending in Google Data Studio
+How to Overcome Limitations of Data Blending in Looker Studio

 Google Data Studio is powerful for data visualization.
-While blending in Data Studio has some drawbacks, they are easy to workaround.
-And basically, there are tips to work some of them in Google Data Studio.
+While blending in Looker Studio has some drawbacks, they are easy to workaround.
+And basically, there are tips to work some of them in Looker Studio.
 Other complex workarounds require you to use Google Sheets, an excellent tool for data manipulation.

-So, Google Sheets will be our go-to tool to handle all the limitations of Google Data Studio.
+So, Google Sheets will be our go-to tool to handle all the limitations of Looker Studio.
 Let’s start with the tips.

-General tips to follow while blending data on Google Data Studio:
+General tips to follow while blending data on Looker Studio:

-How to use Google Sheets to overcome the limitations of blending in Data Studio
+How to use Google Sheets to overcome the limitations of data blending in Looker Studio

-Most, if not all, of the limitations of the Google Data studio for blending data, can be easily fixed with Google sheets.
+Most, if not all, of the limitations of data blending in Looker studio, can be easily fixed with Google sheets.
 It can be a complex process, but it is worth it.

-That way, it would be helpful for you to blend your data in Google sheets, then take it back to Data Studio for reporting.
-In Google Sheets, you’ll get more flexibility and control over your data than it would have been in Data Studio.
+That way, it would be helpful for you to blend your data in Google sheets, then take it back to Looker Studio for reporting.
+In Google Sheets, you’ll get more flexibility and control over your data than it would have been in Looker Studio.

 Furthermore, loading data is easier, faster, and more manageable in Google Sheets.
 Google Sheets offer great formulas to manipulate your data automatically without too many hassles.